-- Honours scholarships
+- Honours Scholarship

 - Clarence Claude Fisher Scholarship

-Scholarships that are offered by internal FedUni departments, these include;
+Scholarships that are offered by internal FedUni departments.
+These include;

 The Albert Coates Memorial Scholarships are awarded to students who are able to achieve academic excellence whilst overcoming challenging circumstances.
 Students must have successfully completed their first year of a nursing, visual arts or biomedical science degree and be enrolled in the second year of the course.
 Further information and application details